JustinMountain/ruby_programming/knights_travails/README.md

+2021-07-16
+- Knights Travails will now recursively find the number of steps it would take to reach any square on the board

 2021-07-15
 - Many attempts at creating a modified tree and node like in BST
   - I created what I thought was a logical recursion psuedo code but after much tribulation, I couldn't get it to implement correctly.
 Instead of continuing to attempt my own code, I will restart tomorrow focusing on creating a graph of all possible moves and utilize A* search or Dijkstra's algorithm